nathantspencer/QuickDash/README.md

  - Navigate to the [latest release on the releases page](https://github.com/nathantspencer/QuickDash/releases)
  - Download `QuickDash.exe` and `InstallQuickDash.bat`
- - Open to the folder on your PC where they were downloaded, then double-click `InstallQuickDash.bat`
+ - Open the folder on your PC where they were downloaded, then double-click `InstallQuickDash.bat`
  - Successful installation will display a result like the one shown below; QuickDash is active immediately

 ![image](https://github.com/user-attachments/assets/97e26b98-d9cb-4f56-bce4-a4389b101ba9)